-Please note: Articles published in the print edition are proactively commissioned according to issue themes, and written specifically with the magazine in mind.
+We are always looking for new writers and ideas.
+Our contributors include unpublished writers, frontline activists, academics, campaigners and experienced journalists.
+Articles published in the print edition are proactively commissioned according to issue themes, and written specifically with the magazine in mind.
 We however welcome pitches for website content.

 Your proposal / pitch should include:

-We are unable to reply to every submision.
-If you do not hear from us within a week, please assume that the editors have decided not to pursue your proposal this time.
-That does not mean that we don’t want to publish an article from you in the future.
+If we are interested in your pitch, we will contact you.
+Our Editorial team is very small, and it may take up to a week to receive a reply.
+Unfortunately, we are unable to reply to every submission.
+If you do not hear from us within a week, please assume that we have decided not to pursue your proposal this time.
+That does not mean we don’t want to hear from you again in the future.

 We strive wherever possible to pay contributors.
 As a non-profit magazine with a strict ethical advertising policy, pay-what-you-can subscription rate and open access website, we are however extremely tight on funds.
 We prioritise payment for articles to emerging and freelance writers, in particular people on lower incomes and from backgrounds under-represented in the media.
 We encourage writers with stable and/or higher incomes to waive their fee so it can go back into our Writers’ Fund.